Zhichengu1/Torch_Bot/README.md

 # Torch Bot using React and Flask

-This project focuses on building an AI chatbot that leverages **PyTorch** for natural language processing (NLP).
+This project focuses on building an Torch chatbot that leverages **PyTorch** for natural language processing (NLP).
 The application is structured with a **React** frontend and a **Flask** backend, providing a dynamic and interactive user experience.
 # Version 1

 ![Bot Outlook](assets/bot.png)